-With this in mind, central air conditioners, with the right care, can last for up to 10 years!
+With this in mind, central air conditioners, with the right care, should last for up to 10-15 years!

 However, it will only last this long if it is operating at top efficiency.
 Be sure to clear debris that lies within two feet of the unit and keep shrubbery away.

 In the summer season, be attentive to branches and shrubs that can fall on or rub against your unit.

 How do you pick the size of the unit that best fits your needs?